Indiana University: Endowment

 According to the National Association of College and University Business Officers (NACUBO), the value of the endowment of the Indiana University and affiliated foundation in 2016 is over $3.820 billion.
 The annual budget across all campuses totals over $4.5 Billion.

 The Indiana University Research and Technology Corporation (IURTC) is a not-for-profit agency that assists IU faculty and researchers in realizing the commercial potential of their discoveries.
 Since 1997, university clients have been responsible for more than 1,800 inventions, nearly 500 patents, and 38 start-up companies.

 In fiscal year 2016, the IURTC was issued 53 U.S. patents and 112 global patents.

 History

+Racial integration

+In 1895, Marcellus Neal was the first African American to graduate and earn a degree (mathematics).

+In 1908, Clarence Augustus Lucas became the first African American to earn a Doctor of Medicine degree from the Indiana University School of Medicine.

+In 1915, Lillian Haydon Childress Hall became the first African-American graduate of the Indiana Public Library Commission Summer School for Librarians (later the Indiana University School of Library and Information Science) and the earliest known formally trained African American librarian in Indiana.

+In 1919, Frances Marshall was the first African-American woman to graduate from Indiana University (Bachelor of Arts (A.B.) degree in English).

+Thirty-two years later, in 1951, Richard Davis Johnson became the first African American faculty member when he was hired as a percussion instructor.

+In 1975, Deborah Lynne McCullough and Beverly J. Perkins became the first two African-American women to earn a doctor of medicine degree from Indiana University School of Medicine.

 21st century

-In April 2002, thousands of IU students and staff, along with Bloomington residents, rioted across the university campus before merging into adjacent city blocks after the IU men's basketball team lost the NCAA Basketball championship game to the University of Maryland Terrapins.
+In April 2002, thousands of IU students and staff, along with Bloomington residents, rioted across the university campus before merging into adjacent city blocks after the IU men's basketball team lost the NCAA basketball championship game to the University of Maryland Terrapins.
 Rioters caused extensive damage to university buildings and city businesses, and at least 45 people were arrested during the riot.